Irris: 2022–present: Introduction and debut with Wanna Know

 On June 13, 2022, Justice Records, a newly launched music division of Taewon Entertainment and Mellow Entertainment announced that they would be debuting a new girl group.
 The members were revealed from June 14 to 17, starting with I.L. and later on with Nina, Yunseul and Liv.
 Promotions for the debut started on June 21, 2022, through Justice Records and Mellow Entertainment, and Irris made their official debut on July 6, 2022, with the release of their debut EP Wanna Know, simultaneously with its lead single of the same name.

-On October 30, 2022, Justice Records announced in an official statement that In order to participate in the national mourning period The release of Irris' new single 'Stay W!th Me', scheduled for midnight on October 31st, has been postponed in the aftermath of the Seoul Halloween crowd crush.
+On October 30, 2022, Justice Records announced in an official statement that in order to participate in the national mourning period, the release of Irris' new single 'Stay W!th Me', scheduled for midnight on October 31, was postponed in the aftermath of the Seoul Halloween crowd crush.